kunukn/aim/README.md

 A Vanilla JS library that anticipates on which element user is going to hover or click.
 A mouse is required.

-The gif animation and algorithm concept is from https://github.com/cihadturhan/jquery-aim
+The algorithm concept is from https://github.com/cihadturhan/jquery-aim

 ![test](img/demo.gif "lorem")